-Tips for Handling the Damage to Your Car after a Virginia Accident
+Tips for Handling the Damage to Your Car after a Charlottesville Accident

 People often have questions and concerns about their car after they have been involved in an accident.
 If the accident is your fault, your only hope of getting paid for the value of the car or having it repaired is through your own insurance company.
 Your insurance company only pays if you have collision, or full, coverage on you your car.
 If you have only liability coverage and the accident is your fault, the only way the car will be repaired is if you pay for it out of your pocket.